 In the second part of the dialogue, Hippias (urged on again by Eudicus who appears to be trying to preserve Hippias’s reputation) claims that there is a difference between voluntary and involuntary lies.
 He introduces intentionality to the question -and thus he claims that when Achilles lies, he does so involuntarily, while Odysseus wittingly lies on many occasions through the Homeric texts.

 The conclusion of Socrates’s dialectic shows that the man who performs unjust acts shows to be none other than the good man.
 To this, Hippias cannot agree, and neither can Socrates, as he shows hesitation, or “vacillation.”
-Socrates closes the dialogue with his disappointment that Hippias, who boasted about his wisdom and reputation at the outset of the dialogue, has been unable to help Socrates clarify this question of truth and lies, touching on the questions of nobility, goodness, and justice.
-Socrates’s exchange with Hippias invites comparisons between the corpus of Plato and the Homeric Corpus to further illuminate the passages cited by Hippias (some of which Hippias repeats with deliberate obfuscation -perhaps even a lie to impress the small group around him in the hopes that Socrates will not catch his entangled web).
+Socrates closes the dialogue with his disappointment that Hippias, who boasted about his wisdom and reputation at the outset of the dialogue, has been unable to help him clarify this question of truth and lies, touching on questions of nobility, goodness, and justice.
+Socrates’s exchange with Hippias invites comparisons between the corpus of Plato and the Homeric corpus to further illuminate the passages cited by Hippias (some of which Hippias repeats with deliberate obfuscation -perhaps even a lie to impress the small group around him in the hopes that Socrates will not catch his entangled web).

 For this reading I used the Agora Edition of “The Roots of Political Philosophy: Ten Forgotten Socratic Dialogues” and edited by Thomas Pangle.
 This translation was completed by James Leake.